 - 1. Non-Unit, "development", spaces must have separate HVAC systems.
 AKA "House System" - a.
 Must have a 15 SEER Energy Star rated HVAC system. - b.
 All refrigeration lines must be insulated. - c.
 Must be located within the developments building space. - 2.
 All units must have individual central heat and air, HVAC - a.
-Manuals J, S &D must be utilized for design requirements. - b.
+Manuals J, S &D must be utilized for design requirements HVAC manufactures J, S & D software can be utilized to provide the required manuals as long as that manufacturer's equipment is being installed.. - b.
 All units must have a 15 SEER Energy Star rated HVAC system. - c.
 All refrigeration lines must be insulated. - d.
 Traditional air handler, heat pump and ducted HVAC system are acceptable. - e.
 Mini split ducted or ductless systems are acceptable. - 3.
 All HVAC air handlers must be contained within the unit. - 4.
 Bottom of returns must be 12" minimum above FFE. - 5.
 All openings in duct work at registers and grilles must be covered after installation to keep out debris during construction. - 6.
 The use of duct board is prohibited. - 7.
 Connections in duct system must be taped and sealed with mastic and fiberglass mesh. - 8.
 Ductwork located in unconditioned spaces must be insulated with R-8 minimum. - 9.
-Galvanized metal or aluminum must be used for plenums and mixing boxes. - 10.
-Electric mechanical condensate pumps are not allowed. - 11.
+Galvanized metal or aluminum must be used for plenums and mixing boxes.

+- 10. Electric mechanical condensate pumps are not allowed. - 11.
 All hub drains serving HVAC condensate lines must be piped to the outside.
 Piping to the sanitary sewer is not allowed unless a primed p-trap is installed. - 12.
 All bedroom closets, interior storage rooms, coat closets, and laundry rooms/closets must have a 4 inch tall by 8 inch wide minimum pass-thru grille above doors for air circulation in those areas that do not get conditioned. - 13.
-There must be a minimum of $\frac{3}{4}$ inch air space under all interior doors measured from finished floor for air circulation. - 14.
+There must be a minimum of 3⁄4 inch air space under all interior doors measured from finished floor for air circulation. - 14.
 All bath exhaust fans shall be rated at 70 CFM minimum vented to the exterior of the building using hard ductwork along the shortest run possible. - a.
 Venting through the roof is prohibited. - 15.
 Dryer vents must be vented to the exterior of the building using hard ductwork along with the shortest run possible: maximum run is 35' including deductions for elbows. - a.
 Vent connection must be centered behind the dryer. - b.
 Venting thru the roof is prohibited.